Getting started

 Mugen by Winston Haaswijk using pybind11.

-It has some further Python dependencies that can be installed via pip3
+It has some further Python dependencies that can be installed via pip3:

-(venv) $ pip install -r libs/mugen/requirements.txt
+(venv) $ pip install -r vendors/mugen/requirements.txt

 The Python integration is experimental and may cause issues on some systems.
 It is currently not available on Windows

-and some macOS versions due to issues with python-sat
+and some macOS versions due to issues with python-sat.
+Mugen requires at least Python 3.7!

 ABC callback